-In this post, we present you with some of the most important smoking statistics and facts to know, including both tobacco and weed smoking.
+In this post, we present you with some of the most important stats on smoking, including both tobacco and marijuana smoking.

 10 Most Intriguing Smoking Statistics & Facts

 - Iceland has the highest percentage of cannabis smokers — 18.3% of its population.

 Surprised much?
 Read on to find out what else you have missed about this socially accepted, mundane habit.